pcgeek86/docs.opensrc.dev/docs/PowerShell/pwsh-ffmpeg.md

+---
+title: Using PowerShell with FFmpeg
+---

 ## PowerShell and FFmpeg

-FFmpeg is the natural choice for almost any audio and video processing tasks.
+[FFmpeg](https://ffmpeg.org/) is the natural choice for almost any audio and video processing tasks.
 As a cross-platform, open source tool, it can be run almost anywhere: Windows, MacOS, Linux, Kubernetes, Docker containers, cloud platforms, etc.

 While FFmpeg is incredibly powerful on its own, the syntax can often be hard to remember.
-PowerShell provides a more human-friendly interface to run code, thanks to function & parameter naming conventions, parameter types, and can be used to "wrap" FFmpeg commands.
+[PowerShell](https://github.com/PowerShell/PowerShell) provides a more human-friendly interface to run code, thanks to function & parameter naming conventions, parameter types, and can be used to "wrap" FFmpeg commands.

 ### Concatenate Videos with PowerShell and FFmpeg